 “Buying and selling.”

-“Yeah, that was her specialty.”
+“Yeah, that was her speciality.”
 I shook my head.
 “That woman could sell freezers on ice planets.”

 Dr. Korvusar nodded.
 “And I understand that you learned from her?”